jakub-m/rs-learning-autograd/README.md

 - Implement gradient descent with this autograd
 - Implement larger test cases (examples from YT and HF)
 - Train something
+- Figure that `(a-b)*(a-b)` are the same nodes, not two different ones.
+To do that, use hash of node, instead of incremental id.